This information applies to all Trinity exams worldwide.

 Will existing bookings be given priority for the new exam session?

-Yes, we will work to give all existing postponed bookings priority for this new exam session.
+Yes, we will work to give all existing postponed bookings priority when face-to-face exams resume.

 Please see the Arts Award website for Arts Award FAQs.